Dwonczykj/Dwonczykj.github.io/_posts/2022-04-12-green-rewards-points.md

 ---
 layout: post
-title: Reward sustainability, not charge for it!
+title: Reward sustainability, don't charge for it!
 categories: [Sustainability, ESG]
 comments: true
 ---
-As most are already aware, a large problem facing our society today is how to be more sustainable and *importantly*, how society can achieve this quickly.
+As most are already aware, a large problem facing our society today is how to be more sustainable, but what is more *important*, is how can we achieve this quickly?

+First, we must *learn*...

 <div class="callout">
   <div class="callout-icon-box">🧑‍🚀
   </div>
   <div class="callout-container">
-    <p>First, we must take <i>'one small step'</i></p>
+    <p><i>'one small step for man, one giant leap for mankind'</i></p>
   </div>
 </div>

 ## What does it mean to become more sustainable?
-There is no **singular** definition because different parts of the world emphasize different practices, are affected by differing environmental issues and have differing societal challenges to overcome.
-But in general, it can be thought of as practices that preserve the health of the planet, its ecosystems and our societies **for future generations**.
+There is no **singular** definition of sustainability.
+This is because different parts of the world emphasise different practices; every country has its own environmental issues and societal challenges to overcome.
+In general, *sustainability* can be seen as any practice that preserve the health of the planet, its ecosystems and the societies of **future generations**.

 ## How is this relevant to me?
-One way that we all have a size-able impact on the environment is through our grocery shop.
-Key factors that determine the sustainability of the shop are:
+One way that we can all have a size-able impact on the environment is through our grocery shopping.
+But how can we determine the sustainability of our shop?
+These are some key factors to consider:

-- The choice of store, (some offer more sustainable products than others)
+- Our choice of store (some offer more sustainable products than others)
-- Choice of items, some have a lower cost to the environment
+- Our choice of items (some products have a lower cost to the environment)
-- How we get the items from store to home
+- How we get our items from the store to home
-- Do we re-use shopping bags and recycle old packaging & sacks as directed by manufacturers?
+- Do we reuse shopping bags and recycle any packaging in the correct way, as directed by manufacturers?

-Groceries play a large role in determining our collective environmental impact.
+We must understand that our choice of groceries play a large role in determining our collective environmental impact.

-With that in mind, it makes sense to discuss the criteria that determine which groceries we buy.
+With that in mind, it makes sense to discuss the criteria that we should follow in determining which groceries to buy.

-## What can I buy and why
+## What should I buy and why?

-For the majority of us, the largest, most dominating consideration when choosing which products to buy is price.
+For the majority of us, the largest, most dominating factor to consider when choosing which products to buy, is price.
+We may often consider:

 1. Does the cost of the product fit into my daily, weekly budget?
-2. Or is the product reduced?
-If so how much; is it worth it?
+2. Is the product reduced?
+If so, by how much, is it worth it?

 ![A supermarket product with a reduced label](/assets/images/ReducedSupermarketItems.jpeg){: .center }